Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - ASIL-D tasks are executed in any condition
 - mode switches accure rarely to minimize disruption of other tasks

-Multiple scheduling algorithms have been proposed, the most famous is a variation of EDF, called EVF-VD (Virtual Deadline) that takes into account possible mode switches.
+Multiple scheduling algorithms have been proposed, the most famous is a variation of EDF, called EDF-VD (Virtual Deadline) that takes into account possible mode switches.